ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

 curl -s --head -X GET -H 'auth-password: admin' -H 'auth-username: admin' -i http://localhost:8081/api/v1/whoami | grep 'Set-Cookie: ix.session=' | perl -lne  'chomp; if(/Set-Cookie: ix.session=(.*?);/) {  print $1; }'
 ````

-This gets the response headers from the `api/v1/whoami` endpoint and it extracts the a cookie `ix.session` key value.
+This gets the response headers from the `api/v1/whoami` endpoint, and it extracts the a cookie `ix.session` key value.

 In your terminal, use the above script to temporarily set a GSRS session key.
 ```